 IPE begins in the MD1 year with an “Early Learner” event.
 This experience involves interprofessionalism and ethics activities using small groups and a large group debrief.
 Included are medical, nursing and pharmacy students.
 The interprofessional groups created for the Early Learner event continue together in the MD2 year.
 During the MD2 year these groups are brought together for activities in interprofessional communication using TeamSTEPPS skills.
-The MD2 students also have a clinical IPE experience during their community weeks.
+The MD2 students also experience interprofessional collaboration during the Longitudinal Clinical Experiences.
 The MD3 students participate in both an interprofessional simulation and the Northeast/Central Pennsylvania Interprofessional Education Coalition (NECPA/IPEC) annual summit as described below.
-A mandatory two-week IPE selective for MD4 students is designed to deliver focused interprofessional team experiences during year-four rotations.
-Additional IPE activities include an interactive IPE session in the Patient-Centered Medicine course (MD1 year) involving various healthcare disciplines and care of the elderly population; patient presentations throughout the first two years led by various healthcare practitioners, including occupational and physical therapists; a discharge plan workshop in MD3 year with pharmacy students; and, if desired by the student, an interprofessional global medical mission.
+A mandatory two-week IPE selective for MD4 students is designed to deliver focused experiential interprofessional team experiences during year-four rotations.
+Additional IPE activities include an interactive IPE session in the Patient-Centered Medicine course (MD1 year) involving various healthcare disciplines and care of the elderly population; patient presentations throughout the first two years led by various healthcare practitioners, including occupational and physical therapists; and, if desired by the student, an interprofessional global medical mission.
 Geisinger Commonwealth is one of 13 schools participating with Drexel University in “A Multi-Institution Effort to Advance Professionalism and Interprofessional Education with ProfessionalFormation.org,” which is funded by the Josiah Macy Foundation.

 The root of IPE is in the Geisinger Commonwealth-founded NECPA/IPEC – a group of faculty members from 10 different colleges and universities in the region whose goal is to introduce interprofessional experience to all healthcare students.
 The coalition provides interested faculty at the involved institutions networking opportunity to create experiences desired by their individual disciplines.
 This coalition conducts an IPE summit annually, involving students from 17 different disciplines and across Geisinger Commonwealth’s five regional campuses.
 A case is reviewed by a larger group followed by small group discussion concerning interaction with the proposed patient by the different disciplines.